Rajamangala Stadium: Overview

 The capacity of the stadium is 65,000.
 When the stadium first opened, its capacity was 80,000.
 But plastic seats were installed on the North, South, and East stands, where previously there had been bare concrete steps, in preprepation for the 2007 AFC Asian Cup.

-The stadium is not served by public transport which has always been a source of frustration for fans.
-Presently, there are no train stations anywhere near the stadium (unlike at the Suphachalasai Stadium, which is served by the Skytrain - National Stadium BTS station).
-However, there are buses and taxis which pass fairly close to the stadium.
-From 2027, the stadium will be served by the MRT Orange Line.

-The stadium hosted the 2012 Race of Champions.

-On 24 November 2013, a crowd estimated at 100,000 joined the rally around Bangkok's Democracy Monument in an anti-government protest, according to the Democrat Party, as pro-government red shirts gathered at Rajamangala Sports Stadium.

 On 16 September 2019 Sports Authority of Thailand has been closed for renovation to be used as one of the stadiums for 2020 AFC U-23 Championship, which Thailand hosted in January 2020 to select 3 teams to compete in the 2020 Summer Olympics in Tokyo, Japan.

 On 12 July 2022, Rajamangala Stadium held the world-class football match for teams in the Premier League named "The MATCH Final Bangkok Century Cup 2022" between Manchester United vs. Liverpool, with improvements of the field and stadium to support the competition.

-Other stadiums in Bangkok include the Thai Army Sports Stadium, the Thai-Japanese Stadium, and Chulalongkorn University Stadium.

 In 2024, the Sports Authority of Thailand (SAT) announced a redevelopment project for the Rajamangala National Stadium in Bangkok, aimed at transforming the venue into a smart stadium.
 The project was reported to have an estimated budget of 5 billion baht.